mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Read-Write-Splitting-Tutorial.md

 ```

-The first step is to create a service for our Read/Write Splitter.
-Create a section in your MariaDB MaxScale configuration file and set the type to service, the section names are the names of the services themselves and should be meaningful to the administrator.
+The first step is to create a Read/Write Splitter service.
+Create a section in your configuration file and set the type to service.
+The section header is the name of the service and should be meaningful to the administrator.
 Names may contain whitespace.

 ```
 [Splitter Service]
 type=service
 ```

-The router for we need to use for this configuration is the readwritesplit module, also the services should be provided with the list of servers that will be part of the cluster.
-The server names given here are actually the names of server sections in the configuration file and not the physical hostnames or addresses of the servers.
+The router module needed for this service is named `readwritesplit`.
+The service must contain a list of backend server names.
+The server names are the headers of server sections in the configuration file and not the physical hostnames or addresses of the servers.

 ```
 [Splitter Service]